From Mad Man to Superwoman

 15. Russ Lange, How Do You Become a ‘Super CMO’, Ad Age, February 16, 2012.

 16. Mike Linton, Why Do Chief Marketing Officers Have Such a Short Shelf Life?, Forbes, May 15, 2009.

 17. Spencer Stuart Press Release, Average Chief Marketing Officer Tenure Hits New High: 42 Months, May 24, 2011.

-18. John Hagel III, Suketu Gandhi, and Giovanni Rodriguez, The Empowered Employee is Coming; Is the World Ready, Forbes, February 9, 2012.
+18. John Hagel III and Suketu Gandhi, The Empowered Employee is Coming; Is the World Ready, Forbes, February 9, 2012.